 Delivering a sustainable and globally competitive digital economy

-DSM also includes:
+GDM also includes:

 Cost effective and user friendly digital public services